 Silicone is the only FDA approved material to treat scarring.
 Many doctors recommend the use of silicone to aid in the healing process.
 Silicone helps to keep the wound hydrated, which facilitates the growth of new cells.
 It can improve the appearance of C-section incision scars as they heal and can even be used to treat old scars.

 In a scar management study conducted by the International Advisory Panel on Scar Management, researchers found that there is good evidence of silicone’s efficacy with regards to scar healing and noted that silicone gel sheeting has become a standard method of care for plastic surgeons.
 Researchers also conducted a study in which silicone dressings were found to be an effective treatment for keloids and hypertrophic scars.
 In addition, a study on the prevention and treatment of hypertrophic scars found that scar elasticity was increased in patients who used silicone gel bandages and that topical silicone gel is efficacious in the prevention and treatment of hypertrophic scars.

-Silicone should be used daily for at least 2 months for best results.
-It is non-invasive and can be worn at all times.
+Use silicone daily for at least 2 months for best results.
+Silicone is non-invasive and you can wear it at all times.
 Ordinarily, silicone sheets can be difficult to keep in place, but C-Panty securely attaches the sheet and allows for more effective recovery.
 C-Panty was designed by a C-Section mom and M.D. team to assist with healing and scar reduction, reduce swelling, and help new moms get back on their feet as quickly as possible.
 The gentle compression of C-Panty and other models will help to support abdominal tissue that has been weakened by birth, and can help to prevent secondary injuries and the “c-shelf” bulge commonly seen around new incisions.